-- 1. Assist students in coping with academic, social, and emotional problems. - 2.
+- 1. Assist students in coping with academic, social, and emotional struggles. - 2.
 Facilitate communication and initiate conferences as necessary. - 3.
 Regularly review with students their educational progress and career plans. - 4.
-Assist students in selecting and scheduling classes and extracurricular programs.
+Assist students in selecting and scheduling classes and extracurricular programs. - 5.
+Support students and families with school attendance.